 - Not sure?
 Reach out to us if you’ve had sun exposure or have other aesthetic treatments scheduled, as we may need to reschedule your appointment.

 THREE DAYS BEFORE YOUR TREATMENT…

-Makeup, deodorant, lotion, sunscreen and literally everything else you might put on your skin must be removed from the area being treated before your appointment.
+- Remove any products such as makeup, deodorant, lotion, sunscreen, etc. from the area being treated before your appointment.
 If you forget this one, we’ll have wipes on hand.

 - Cover any tattoos on or near the treatment area with a physical barrier—we can help you with this when you arrive!